wasabeef/Takt/README.md

 - `size(int size)` is a text size
 - `alpha(float alpha)` is a text alpha
 - `listener(Audience audience)` is a Listener
+- `useCustomControl` to manually start/stop Takt (disabled by default)
+- `showOverlaySetting` to enable/disable showing system overlay setting (enabled by default)

 ```java
 Takt.stock(this)